-Our topic is guided by Grief specialist and author of “Be You, Only Better”, Kristi Hugstad.
-Her book gives practical strategies for facing real life hardships.
+Kristi's book gives practical strategies for facing real life hardships.
 Ms. Hugstad lost her husband to suicide 8 years ago and has been grappling with the loss ever since.
 She described her life prior to the suicide in glowing terms.
-She faced social rejection, extreme grief, guilt and the devastating loss of her loving spouse.
+But following the devastating loss of her loving spouse she faced social rejection, extreme grief, and guilt.

 She described a loveable, popular husband who was a successful gym owner.
 They sold the business with the plan of retiring early.
 This was the beginning of his unexpected spiral into depression and eventual suicide.